RaUtkarsh/DesktopAssistant/README.md

 # WInningCampProject
-Desktop Assistant using Python
+Desktop Assistant using Python with the help of amazing packages to create the assistant with cool functionality.

-Using amazing packages to create the assistant with cool functionality.
+By UTKARSH RAJ